-You can renew online via Paypal, or by submitting the renewal form by mail with a check, or in person with check or cash to the Membership Secretary at general membership or E-Board meetings.
+You can renew online via Paypal, or by submitting a completed renewal form by mail with a check, or in person with check or cash to the Membership Secretary at general membership or E-Board meetings.
+After applicable dues, work assessments, and late fees have been paid, gate access cards will be reenabled.

 Reasons for Dues Increase